Scooter Braun has always been easier to summarize than to understand.

 All of that is true.
 None of it is enough.

-Braun is worth keeping because he represents a particular stage of the music business, the point when talent management stopped being merely about protecting artists and started becoming a gateway into something much larger: ownership, film and television production, private investment, catalog power, and eventually corporate executive authority.
+Braun belongs here because he represents a particular stage of the music business, the point when talent management stopped being merely about protecting artists and started becoming a gateway into something much larger: ownership, film and television production, private investment, catalog power, and eventually corporate executive authority.

-He did not just manage stars.
-He treated stardom as infrastructure.
+He managed stars and treated stardom as infrastructure.

 He built himself as a connector before he became an executive